 Call The Law Office of Kevin Bennett today at (512) 476-4626 to learn more about your options following an arrest.
 Your initial consultation is free, and it is a vital step in preparing your defense and protecting your future.

-- Penalties for a Second DWI Conviction in Austin
+- Penalties for a Second DUI Conviction in Texas

 An individual can be charged with a DWI if he or she operates a motor vehicle in public, while intoxicated.
 The defendant is considered intoxicated if his or her blood alcohol content (BAC) is .08 or higher, or if after consuming drugs or alcohol, he or she shows an inability to operate his or her mental or physical faculties in a normal way.